MushroomObserver/developer-startup/developer-workflow.md

 ## Other ##
 ### Follow MO development ###
 Consider subscribing/joining to follow the project more closely
-- Join the [MO Developers Google Group][] for discussion of development and operations of Mushroom Observer (http://mushroomobserver.org)
+- Join the [MO Developers Google Group][] for discussion of development and operations of MO.
 - Follow and use the [MO project issue tracker][]
 - Watch the [Official MO Repo][].
 This will notify you about code updates and Pull Requests, so that you can comment on them and test them.
 For information on testing others' pull requests, see [Pull Requests by Others][]
 - Watch the [MO developer-startup repo][]